Which type of solar quotes do you need?

 A combi boiler’s output rating is its power, measured in kilowatts (kW).
 Combi boilers have two output ratings: one for central heating (CH) and another for domestic hot water (DHW).

 Compared to regular and system boilers, combi boilers need to be more powerful to achieve the same result.
+Therefore, the best combi boiler for a 4 bedroom house should have a higher power output than one for smaller homes.
 The table below shows the approximate combi boiler output ranges meeting the central heating requirements of different houses.

 Approximate Combi Boiler Output Rating (CH Output) | |